Sigiriya, Sri Lanka, South Asia Amber Dunlap Sigiriya, Sri Lanka, South Asia Amber Dunlap

 By Private or Shared Shuttle

-In Sri Lanka, 12go.com and Bookaway are king when it comes to finding and booking a private or shared shuttle transfer to pretty much anywhere in the country.
+In Sri Lanka, 12Go and Bookaway are king when it comes to finding and booking a private or shared shuttle transfer to pretty much anywhere in the country.
 You can also book your train and bus tickets through them as well.
 Both sites have thoroughly vetted the on-the-ground local companies and drivers they work with, so you can trust who you’re getting in the car, shuttle, bus, or train with and have the peace of mind of 24/7 support should anything go wrong.
+Sometimes 12Go has the cheaper price and other times Bookaway, so check both sites.

 Rent a Tuktuk, Car, or Scooter